sanikabaste/Hy2DL/README.md

 Detailed documentation for the repository can be found at [Hy2DL.readthedocs.io](https://hy2dl.readthedocs.io/en/latest/index.html).

 Following is a quick overview of the repository structure:
 - **data**: Information necessary to run the codes.
-The CAMELS-GB and/or CAMELS-US datasets should be added here.
+The dataset chosen for analyses should be added here.
+This folder also consists of a .txt file containg the catchment IDs in a format consistent with the nomenclature in the original dataset.
 - **aux_functions**: auxiliary functions to run the codes
 - **benchmarks**: Information from other studies that was used to benchmark our models
 - **conceptual_models**: Present the codes to calibrate basin-wise process-based hydrological model.
 The calibration routines are based on the SPOTPY library (https://spotpy.readthedocs.io/en/latest/).
 The process-based models are used as baselines to compare the performance of the hybrid models.